Gwen-Bradbury/MS3/README.md

 6. **W3C Markup Validation Service:** Used to run all html and css code through a validation process looking for errors - https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

+7. **Pep8:** Python Validator used to run all python code through to look for errors -  http://pep8online.com/

+8. **JSHint:** Javascript Validator used to run all JS code through looking for errors - https://jshint.com/

 ## Testing

 1.  http://ami.responsivedesign.is/ has been used to see how the site performs on different Apple devices and their viewports, all links, icons performed as expected on all devices.
 I also used it to create the AppleDevicesView.png at the top of this Readme.